scienceimpacts/SciMap_Maps/README.md

 ### \\data files

-budg\_table: annual budget for NSF by office/directorate and year

 CD\_pop2024.csv: population size for each district

 cbsa2fipsxw\_2023.csv: dictionary mapping counties (CountyFIPS) to metro- and micropolitan areas (CBSA\_FIPS)